alittleb3ar/pyloseq/docs/index.md

 # pyloseq

 **pyloseq** is a native Python port of R/Bioconductor [phyloseq](https://joey711.github.io/phyloseq/), built on the PyData stack (pandas, NumPy, scikit-bio, plotnine).
-It provides QIIME 2 `.qza` support out of the box — something R phyloseq lacks — and is designed for users migrating 16S/ITS microbiome workflows from R to Python.
+It provides QIIME 2 `.qza` support out of the box and is designed for users migrating 16S/ITS microbiome workflows from R to Python.

 ## Quick start